Table of Contents

 People often wonder which method is better for deducting vehicle expenses.
 The actual expenses method is one way, and the standard mileage deduction is the other.

-The actual expense method, as we talked about, involves keeping track of all your real costs like gas, repairs, and insurance.
+The actual expense method, as we talked about, involves keeping track of all your real costs, like gas, repairs, and insurance.
 Then you figure out what portion of those costs is related to your work.

 Switching Between Methods

-You can switch between the actual expenses and standard mileage method from year to year, but there are some rules.
-If you use the standard mileage rate the very first year you use a car for your business, you have the flexibility to switch to actual expenses in later years for that same vehicle.
+You can switch between the actual expenses and the standard mileage method from year to year, but there are some rules.
+If you use the standard mileage rate, the very first year you use a car for your business, you have the flexibility to switch to actual expenses in later years for that same vehicle.
 However, if you start by using actual expenses and claim depreciation, you generally have to stick with actual expenses for that vehicle going forward.

 How to Calculate Your Deductible Actual Vehicle Expenses

 Calculating your deduction using the actual expenses method takes a few steps.
-It’s not difficult, but it does require good record keeping.
+It’s not difficult, but it does require good record-keeping.

 First, you need to track your total miles driven for the year.
 This includes all miles, both business and personal.